 Death in the immediate family or members of the household in which the child lives – immediate family includes father, mother, sister, brother, stepfather, stepmother, stepsister, stepbrother, aunt, uncle, grandfather, or grandmother.

 School-sponsored activities – sporting events, field trips, etc.

 Other approved absences – approval for other absences may be requested from the school office.

-A parent or guardians’ discretion in allowing a student’s absence will be seriously weighted in the deciding whether to excuse an absence.
+A parent or guardians’ discretion in allowing a student’s absence will be seriously weighed in the deciding whether to excuse an absence.
 However, an absence is not automatically excused because a parent or guardian has given written or oral permission for the student to be gone from school.
 Parents may respectfully disagree in respects to whether an absence is considered excused or unexcused, however the final decision lies with the school.